Synchronization in Electric Power Networks with Inherent Heterogeneity Up to 100% Inverter-Based Renewable Generation: Abstract

 \section{Abstract}

-The synchronized operation of power generators is the foundation of electric power system stability and key to the prevention of undesired power outages and blackouts.
-Here, we derive the condition that guarantees synchronization in electric power systems with high levels of inverter-based generation when subjected to small perturbations, and perform a parametric sensitivity to understand synchronization with varied types of generators.
-Contrary to the popular belief that achieving a stable synchronized state is tied chiefly to system inertia, our results instead highlight the critical role of generator damping in achieving this pivotal state.
-Additionally, we report the feasibility of operating interconnected electric grids with a 100\% power contribution from renewable generation technologies with assured system synchronization.
-The findings of this paper can set the basis for the development of advanced control architectures and grid optimization methods and has the potential to further pave the path towards the decarbonization of the electric power sector.
+The synchronized operation of power generators is the foundation of electric power network stability and a key to the prevention of undesired power outages and blackouts.
+Here, we derive the conditions that guarantee synchronization in power networks with inherent generator heterogeneity when subjected to small perturbations, and perform a parametric sensitivity analysis to understand synchronization with varied types of generators.
+As inverter-based resources, which are the primary interfacing technology for many renewable sources of energy, have supplanted synchronous generators in ever growing numbers, the center of attention on associated integration challenges have resided primarily on the role of declining system inertia.
+Our results instead highlight the critical role of generator damping in achieving a stable state of synchronization.
+Additionally, we report the feasibility of operating interconnected electric grids with up to 100\% power contribution from inverter-based renewable generation technologies.
+Our study has important implications as it sets the basis for the development of advanced control architectures and grid optimization methods that ensure synchronization and further pave the path towards the decarbonization of the electric power sector.